gaetanodigrazia/gaetanodigrazia.github.io/_posts/Java/2022-10-10-StreamAPI vs For Loop.md

 Fifth timer media is: 264\\
 Sixth timer media is: 248

-So what you use depends on what do you need, in general theese are the main difference between the two methods.
+So what you use depends on what you need, in general these are the main difference between the two methods.
-If you have to do quite simple operation, maybe, the for loop is the answer to your problems meanwhile if you have to implement some complex filter, then, you can use Stream API (with one or more filter) to improve readability and, in certain case, preformance.
+If you need to do a fairly simple operation, perhaps, the for loop is the answer to your problems while if you need to implement complex filters, then you can use Stream API (with one or more filters) to improve readability and, in some case, performance.

 [linkedRepo]: https://github.com/gaetanodigrazia/Java4Geeks/tree/master/src/main/java/com/java4geeks/streamvsforloop